Set up Google Home

 - Tap Get Started.

 - Confirm Google Account: Choose which Google Account that you want to link to Google Home.
-You can also add a different account if you don’t see the account that you want to use listed.
+You can also add a different account if you don’t see the listed account that you want to use.
 Tap OK.

 - Scanning for Google Home devices: The Google Home app scans for nearby devices that are plugged in and ready to set up.

 - If no devices are found, and you’re setting up a device, tap Yes.
-Make sure that you’re near the Google Home device that you are setting up and it’s plugged into a wall socket.
+Make sure that you’re near the Google Home device that you're setting up and it’s plugged into a wall socket.
 Tap Next.

-- If no devices are found, and you’re setting up a device, tap No.
+- If no devices are found, and you’re not setting up a device, tap No.

 - Found devices: